Abelkrijgtalles/jarvos/README.md

 Build with:

-`cargo build -Z build-std=core,compiler_builtins -Z build-std-features=compiler-builtins-mem`
+`cargo bootimage -Z build-std=core,compiler_builtins -Z build-std-features=compiler-builtins-mem`

 And then run it with (using QEMU):